mkloubert/nativescript-stringformat/README.md

                                  });
 ```

-The full signture of a function:
+The full signature of a function:

 ```javascript
 function (index, args, match, formatExpr, funcDepth) {